 We are joining the United Nations to recognize World Ocean Day activities on June 8th and every day, all month long.

-This year’s World Oceans Day 2023 theme Planet Ocean: Tides are Changing aligns with the work Ocean Blue Project and our volunteers do year-round.
-We understand the need to work together to create a new balance with the ocean that no longer depletes its bounty but instead restores its vibrancy and brings it new life.
+This year’s World Oceans Day 2024 theme Catalyzing Action for our Ocean and Climate aligns with the work Ocean Blue Project and our volunteers do year-round.
+We understand the urgency for the action needed for balance with the ocean that no longer depletes its bounty but instead restores its vibrancy and brings it new life.
 Here’s how you can join us: